Kashmira On Govinda-Sunita & Krushna Tiff: Krushna Is Caught In The Middle Of An Unreasonable Couple

 When asked as to whether this family drama is affecting her marriage, Kashmira says that nothing would affect her marriage.
 She adds that she and Krushna have been through hell and back in the last two years.

-‘I Want To Bring Up My Boys In A World With No Hatred’
+"I Want To Bring Up My Boys In A World With No Hatred"

 The actress was quoted by the leading daily as saying, "We have a new family and I want to bring up my boys in a world with no hatred.
 They may grow up not knowing a couple of family members but I think I am ok with that now."